Soares/trailguide.vim/README.md

 - Fix trailing whitespace
 - Highlight trailing whitespace
 - Alert you about trailing whitespace in the statusline
-- Jump to trailing whitespace
+- Navigate trailing whitespace

-See the help documentation for details.
+See the help for details.